In This Article

 Keep it Clean

 While you wait for the traps to work, make sure you keep your house as clean as humanly possible.
-It's not only important to keep your house clean, but according to Citarella, your exterior is just important.
+It's not only important to keep your house clean, but according to Citarella, your exterior is just as important.
 "Keeping the area around your home tidy (free of food and harborage) will help in keeping the exterior of the home less attractive to mice," he says.
 If you can't control what's happening outside, it's time to put even more focus on your interior.

 Make sure all of your food is in airtight plastic containers.
 Don't leave dog or cat food out all day and make sure to clean down your floors, appliances, and countertops every single day.
 A lot of diligence will go a long way in eliminating and preventing your mouse problem.